dongdozizi/SimulatingRollerCoaster/readMe.md

 # Simulating a Roller Coaster

 ## Description
-In this project, we use Catmull-Rom splines along with OpenGL core profile shader-based texture mapping and Phong shading to create a roller coaster simulation.
+The project is to use Catmull-Rom splines along with OpenGL core profile shader-based texture mapping and Phong shading to create a roller coaster simulation.

 ## Results